 Speaking of a different kind of "orthodox," many Catholics are concerned about the orthodoxy of Catholic colleges and universities.

 Our faculty is fully committed to the mission of the Church and fully committed to the theological endeavor, as seen in union with the Church of Rome.
-It may not always be somebody’s particular sense of what Rome is asking us to do, but keeping in mind what the Holy See has in mind always, it’s difficult for people to understand that the apostolate of the theologian is one which includes seeking out truth and knowledge at all levels.
+It may not always be somebody’s particular sense of what Rome is asking us to do, but we are faithful to the Holy See.
+Sometimes it’s difficult for people to understand the apostolate of the theologian, with its complexities in seeking out truth and knowledge at all levels.